PedroMarianoAlmeida/offical-turbo-v1/README.md

   - [ ] Check Controlling an input with a state variable error
 - [ ] Create About page
 - [ ] Improve loading dashboard page - On LoadingWrapper - Maybe with shadcn in his package?
-- [ ] Improve loading individually by step on New Image
 - [ ] Improve error pages - On ErrorWrapper - Maybe with shadcn in his package?
-- [-] Save the Step1 AI response on Cookies, if is there not run AI again - I face NextJs issues to set the cookie
-  - I change my mind, actually but a button of (run again, for cases the user doesn't like the AI response)
 - [ ] Add i18n (for Portuguese) - Check the prompts, I hard coded that the answer should be in english
 - [ ] The generateImage is using 2 credits (one per image) - And the promise all is on step4... maybe the "generate image" should generate both images... but I had problems of Promise All and my async wrapper (that is required on actionWithDailyRateLimit), so I leave this way for now
 - [ ] Clear the cookies after finish step 4? - Maybe